lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/strategy-2030.md

 * **Inclusiveness through Clarity:** A clear vision galvanizes the committed and provides unambiguous direction.

-### Key Performance Indicators (KPIs)

-Success will be measured by rigorous adherence to and tracking of defined Key Performance Indicators:

-* **Government Integrations:** Twenty government entities in aggregate representing 100 million people or more.
-* **Enterprise Integrations:** Number of major corporations and financial institutions utilizing Cardano for specific use cases.
-* **Daily Meaningful Transactions:** Tracking a target of 250,000 daily transactions, with an emphasis on non-ADA value transactions (e.g., metadata, identity, policy IDs) representing 40-60% of volume, indicating diverse network utility.
-* **Developer Engagement:** Growth in active builders and contributions to community-led documentation and tooling.
-* **Localized Adoption:** Measurable impact in targeted "low-hanging fruit" markets and regions, reflecting culturally intelligent growth strategies.
-* **Network Decentralization & Resilience:** Metrics
-    reflecting the diversification of SPO roles and the robustness of L2 solutions feeding value back to L1.

-* **Annual L1 Revenue:** Tracking progress toward the
-    $200 million target.

 ### Conclusion: Realizing Cardano's Full Potential